 Yoga Classes 2019

 open to TLC residents & the ely community

 Basic equipment is provided (mat, blocks, straps, blankets).
 For your comfort, you are encouraged to bring your own favorite gear.

 Please dress in layers according to the weather du jour!

-THURSDAYS June 13 through Sept 12, 2019
+THURSDAYS June 13 through Sept 12, 2019 (not on July 4)

 All classes are from 8:30-9:45 AM please arrive a few minutes early to settle in

-Tofte Lake Center 2209 Fernberg Road, Ely, MN ~ just 16 miles east of Ely, on the left
+Tofte Lake Center 2209 Fernberg Road, Ely, MN, just 16 miles east of Ely, on the left

-Meet in the Aerie dance and performance studio; signs show the way
+Meet in the Aerie dance and performance studio/signs show the way

-Parking is available near the Aerie ~ car pooling is encouraged
+Parking is available near the Aerie/carpooling is encouraged

-Walk-ins are welcome! $12/class cash/check
+Walk-ins are welcome! $12/class cash or check at the door

-Or send your check payable to Tofte Lake Center to Liz Engelman, 2209 Fernberg Road, Ely, MN 55731
+or send your check payable to Tofte Lake Center to Liz Engelman, 2209 Fernberg Road, Ely, MN 55731

-Please include your summer phone number and email address with your payment.
+Please include your summer phone number and email address with your payment

-Your Punch Card will be waiting for you at your first class.
+Your Punch Card will be waiting for you at your first class

-Questions: email@example.com or call our Program Assistant at 218-235-7699
+Questions: INFO@TOFTELAKE.ORG or

 Meet Our Instructors